-All refrigerant piping from the outdoor unit to the indoor units / branch distribution units must be insulated correctly for safety and usage.
-Refrigerant piping, Y-branch connections, field-provided isolation ball valves (if present), service valves, and elbows must be properly and completely insulated using closed cell pipe insulation (up to the indoor unit piping connections).
-To prevent heat loss / heat gain through the refrigerant piping, all refrigerant piping including liquid lines and vapor lines must be insulated separately.
-Insulation must be a minimum 1/2 inches thick, and thickness will need to be increased based on ambient conditions and local codes.
+All refrigerant piping from the outdoor unit to the indoor units must be insulated correctly for safety and usage.
+Y-branch connections, header branch connections, refrigerant piping, field-provided isolation ball valves (if present), service valves, and elbows must be properly and completely insulated using closed cell pipe insulation (up to the indoor unit piping connections).
+To prevent heat loss / heat gain through the refrigerant piping, all refrigerant piping including liquid lines and vapor lines shall be insulated separately.
+Insulation shall be a minimum 1/2" thick, and thickness may need to be increased based on ambient conditions and local codes.
 Table on next page lists minimum wall thickness requirements for Ethylene Propylene Diene Methylene (EPDM) insulation.